Dutch self-image shaken by "Black Pete" debate

 Now the Dutch are being forced to confront the possibility that their enormously popular Christmas tradition might point to a latent racism which many thought was anathema to their culture.

 Few debates have stirred such emotion among the cool-headed Dutch.
-Millions flocked to "like" a Facebook page backing Black Pete after an independent expert who reports to the U.N.
-Human Rights Council criticized the tradition.
+Millions flocked to "like" a Facebook page backing Black Pete after an advisor to the U.N.
+Human Rights Commissioner criticised the tradition.

 Prime Minister Mark Rutte has rejected depictions of the Netherlands as insular and xenophobic.

-"I do not recognize ourselves in that portrayal," he told reporters last week when asked whether the Netherlands no longer tolerated outsiders.
+"I do not recognise ourselves in that portrayal," he told reporters last week when asked whether the Netherlands no longer tolerated outsiders.

 But that is the point that has been exposed by the debate, according to Quinsy Gario, an artist who has campaigned against the Black Pete tradition for years.

-"We've lied to ourselves about our tolerance for so long that we don't recognize discrimination anymore," he said.
+"We've lied to ourselves about our tolerance for so long that we don't recognise discrimination any more," he said.
 "There has been structural exclusion of minorities for decades."

 He said the children of the many immigrants to the Netherlands were becoming increasingly vocal about confronting signs of racism that their parents may have chosen to ignore.